Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v2.4.1-to-v3.0.0.md

 - :warning: Updated the minimum supported Terraform version to `0.15.1`
 - :warning: Updated the minimum supported `azurerm` provider version to `3.0.2`
+- :warning: Terraform will replace the `Deny-Public-IP` policy assignment, resulting in loss of compliance history

 > **IMPORTANT:** Please also carefully review the planned changes following an upgrade, as the introduction of `optional()` settings may result in unexpected changes from your current configuration where recommended new features are enabled by default.